joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6111054/2025/02/04/leeds-transfer-window-review-archer-joseph/

 **Dodgy WiFi, empanadas and an owner in the bath - the Milan hotel where Serie A convenes for deadline day**\
-`Sporting directors and agents descend upon the northern Italian city on the final day of the window to thrash out late deals face to face`\
+`Sporting directors and agents descend on the northern Italian city on the final day of each window to thrash out late deals face to face`\
 https://nytimes.com/athletic/6110749/2025/02/04/milan-hotel-transfers-gallia-sheraton/

 **Everton's transfer window: Alcaraz arrives but Moyes and TFG show patience after stunning start**\